Home / Blog / Airplane Accident Law Blog / “How A 2018 Crash Resulted In Key Changes In Marine Corps Investigations

 “Because of this, we lost trust with the American people, the families of those who perished, and the young men and women who fly our aircraft,” Hedelund wrote.

 A further review was conducted on the orders of Assistant Commandant General Gary Thomas in 2019.
-Now, several senior officers are facing disciplinary action due to the crash and the investigation.
+Several senior officers are now facing disciplinary action due to the crash and investigation.

 “Two senior officers — a two-star general and a colonel — have now received formal reprimands amid the renewed examination of shortfalls leading up to the crash.
 And an aviation safety officer who was incorrectly blamed after the first investigation has now been cleared of any wrongdoing.”

-Or that of the aviation safety officer originally blamed due to the first review.
+Or that of the aviation safety officer initially blamed due to the first review.
 This is all unacceptable.
 Hopefully, it will lead to a more comprehensive approach.
-And the use of outside eyes that can see the situation clearly.
+And the use of outside eyes that can see the situation.
 Furthermore, the call for– and conducting of the second investigation– will also be a valuable precedent for looking into future events.
 Hopefully, this review will save future lives rather than go around as a matter of pushing papers.

 Take, for example, the initial investigation that blamed the Hornet pilot, Capt.
 Jahmar Resilard, who perished in the incident.
 He did not deserve to be run through the mud and called a pilot unable to fulfill his duty.
 Fortunately, now the review has cleared his name: